Cloud Adoption Framework migration model

 Cloud migration is a portfolio management effort, cleverly disguised as a technical implementation.
 During the migration process, you will decide to move some assets, invest in others, and retire obsolete or unused assets.
 Some assets will be optimized, refactored, or replaced entirely as part of this process.
 Each of these decisions should align with the motivations behind your cloud migration.
 The most successful migrations also go a step further and align these decisions with desired business outcomes.

 The Cloud Adoption Framework migration model depends on your organization having completed a process of business readiness for cloud adoption.
-Make sure you have reviewed Plan and Ready guidance in the Cloud Adoption Framework to determine the business drivers or other justification for a cloud migration, as well as any required organizational planning or training required before executing a migration process at scale.
+Make sure you have reviewed the Plan methodology and the Ready methodology guidance in the Cloud Adoption Framework to determine the business drivers or other justification for a cloud migration, as well as any required organizational planning or training required before executing a migration process at scale.

 While business planning is important, a growth mindset is equally important.
 In parallel with broader business planning efforts by the cloud strategy team, it's suggested that the cloud adoption team begin migrating a first workload as a precursor to wider scale migration efforts.
 This initial migration will allow the team to gain practical experience with the business and technical issues involved in a migration.

 Envision an end state